-Premiere -
+Rabbit Premiere

-- 1. Premiere rabbits should be checked in by 9 pm Wed. evening, in the rabbit barn. - 2.
+- 1. Premiere rabbits should be checked in by 8 p.m.
+Wednesday evening, in the Rabbit Barn. - 2.
 Top 3 carcasses will be sold at auction on Friday, if they have received a blue ribbon. - 3.
 Each exhibitor may enter only one animal in this class.
 It may be a buck or a doe. - 4.
 Rabbits must weigh between 3.5 and 5.5 pounds live. - 5.
 Do not reserve pens for premiere animals on your entry form. - 6.
 Owners are responsible for deposition of their carcass, either by taking it home, or selling it themselves.